fenglang0203/mc-code-test-frontend/README.md

 3. send us your repo :)

 ## Subject
-please check the `index.html` in the repo and finish the following tasks:
+please check the `index.html` in the repo as a sample maze and finish the following tasks:

 1. create the maze and put a 'mouse' into the entrance of the maze and you can use `left, right, up, down` key in the keyboard to control it (the mouse can't go across the wall)